Content by Agency Brokerage Consultants www.agencybrokerage.com; Direct (321) 255-1309

 6) Not staying in control of the process.
 You may not have experience in a sale process and most likely don’t know a specific buyer’s process for closing a deal.
 That puts you at a disadvantage and creates an opportunity for the buyer to take control.
 The power shifts once you sign an exclusive Letter of Intent because the buyer moves in to the driver’s seat.
 If the buyer is given control, they will generally act, you will respond, and you will have almost no knowledge of where you stand in the process.
 Even when you place deadlines in the LOI, some buyers ignore them and 2 months becomes 3, 4, 6 or more (I’ve heard of deals taking over 12 months!).
 The only way for you to maintain some control is by holding to hard deadlines.
 If the transaction is not done in 4 months, walk away because the odds are that it’s not going to happen.

 Football season is over but before I depart this analogy, don’t forget that winning teams hire the best quarterbacks.
-We’ve managed over 160 deals and completed over 600 valuations of agencies around the country.
+We’ve been involved in over 180 deals and completed over 700 valuations of agencies around the country.
 As such, we know the game, the plays and all the players.
 And even though Tom Brady and I are the same age, I don’t have any plans on retiring anytime in the near future.